Fort Stark in New Castle NH.

 Fort Stark is free to the public.
 The gates are open from Memorial Day through

-Columbus Day, with parking available from 9:00am to 6:00pm.
+Columbus Day, with parking available from 9:00am to dusk.
 The NH State Parks

 Division will sometimes open the gates before Memorial Day and will leave them